 Review velocity matters as much as review count

 Google’s local ranking algorithm weights review recency.
-A business with 200 reviews, the most recent of which was eight months ago, is being outperformed in freshness signals by a business with 40 reviews and one posted last week.
+A firm with 200 reviews, the most recent of which was eight months ago, is being outperformed in freshness signals by one with 40 reviews and one posted last week.

-This is why the process matters more than any single push.
-A review strategy that produces two or three new reviews per month, consistently, builds stronger ranking authority over time than one that produces twenty reviews in a week and then nothing for six months.
+This is why the process matters more than any single push, and it’s the exact gap we find on most PM profiles: a real reputation, but flat velocity.
+A review strategy that produces two or three new reviews per month, consistently, builds stronger ranking authority over time than one that produces twenty in a week and then nothing for six months.

 The target is a steady flow.
-The mechanism is a repeatable ask, made at the right time, with a direct link, every job.
+The mechanism is a repeatable ask, made at the right time, with a direct link, tied to every owner and tenant milestone.

 The connection to review schema

-Businesses that invest in review generation and schema implementation together see the compounding effect: more reviews flowing in, and those reviews visibly displayed in search results where they influence whether a searcher clicks.
+Firms that invest in review generation and schema implementation together see the compounding effect: more reviews flowing in, and those reviews visibly displayed in search results where they influence whether an owner clicks.